 Depending of course on the hobby or interest, there is nothing wrong in itself with having one.
 But if it consumes you to the point where you feel the need to video yourself enjoying it, plan your wedding around it or decorate your house with it, it is more a fake religion than an interest.
 And that is a problem, whether you want to admit it or not.

-I find myself wishing I could go back and bully myself in High School.
+I sometimes find myself wishing I could go back and bully myself in High School.